Fortifications of Vauban

 The Fortifications of Vauban is a UNESCO World Heritage Site made up of 12 groups of fortified buildings and sites along the borders of France.
-They were designed by renowned military architect Sébastien Le Prestre de Vauban (1633–1707) during the reign of King Louis XIV.
+They were designed by military architect Sébastien Le Prestre de Vauban (1633–1707) during the reign of King Louis XIV.
 These sites include a variety of fortifications, ranging from citadels, to mountain batteries and sea fortifications, to bastion walls and towers.
 In addition, the site includes cities built from scratch by Vauban and communication towers.
 These sites were chosen because they exemplify Vauban's work, bearing witness to the influence of his designs on military and civilian engineering on a global scale from the 17th century to the 20th century.

-The network of major sites of Vauban is an association of cities created on March 30, 2005 at the initiative of the city of Besançon.
+The network of major sites of Vauban is an association of cities created on 30 March 2005 at the initiative of the city of Besançon.
 It includes the twelve sites which best represent the fortification system erected by Vauban.
-The application file was selected on January 5, 2007 by the Ministry of Culture to represent France.
-On July 7, 2008, twelve of the network's fourteen sites were added to the list at the UNESCO annual meeting in Quebec City.
+The application file was selected on 5 January 2007 by the Ministry of Culture to represent France.
+On 7 July 2008, twelve of the network's fourteen sites were added to the list at the UNESCO annual meeting in Quebec City.

 History of UNESCO nomination

 In 2003, the city of Besançon investigated the possibility of a UNESCO World Heritage nomination.
 After taking the advice of specialists, they decided to mount an application in the form of a network representing the entire genius of the architect Sébastien Le Prestre de Vauban, to best meet the criteria issued by UNESCO.
 An initial selection of eight sites was formed in 2005, followed by a final list of fourteen sites, out of the 150 fortifications left by Vauban.
-The selections were finally validated by a scientific council on March 31, 2006.
+The selections were finally validated by a scientific council on 31 March 2006.
 (In competition with the potential UNESCO World Heritage nomination, consisting of the works of Le Corbusier, each country could submit only one file each year).

-The Vauban network was finally selected on January 5, 2007 by the Ministry of Culture, as the celebrations for the tercentenary of the architect's death began.
+The Vauban network was finally selected on 5 January 2007 by the Ministry of Culture, as the celebrations for the tercentenary of the architect's death began.

-On July 7, 2008, twelve of the fourteen network sites are admitted to the final World Heritage List.
+On 7 July 2008, twelve of the fourteen network sites were admitted to the final World Heritage List.
 The sites of Bazoches Castle in the Nièvre and the fort transformed into a citadel of the Palace at Belle-Île-en-Mer in Morbihan were excluded from the registration.
-The citadel of Belle-Île-en-Mer has been rejected by UNESCO for its "lack of authenticity", particularly due to a hotel project within it.
+The citadel of Belle-Île-en-Mer were rejected by UNESCO for its "lack of authenticity", particularly due to a hotel project within it.
 Although this raised questions, the fact that these two sites were private properties would not have played a part in this decision.